In addition to the caret navigation commands which are part of GNOME, Orca provides a number of commands which you can use to read a document.

 Laptop: Orca Modifier+Semicolon

 Orca has a dedicated command for obtaining the attributes of the text at the caret location.
 In addition, if you use Orca's Where Am I commands from within a text object in which text has been selected, Orca will announce the selected text.
-If you would instead prefer a dedicated command for this purpose, you can bind Orca's Speak Selected Text command to a keystroke.
-Please see for information on how to do so.
+Orca's command to speak the current selection will also perform this function in a text object.

 Present the text attributes: Orca Modifier+F